Build a Winning Year: Align Your Executive Team for Strategy and Budget Success.

 Could this be happening at your company?

 To find out, take a moment to consider these six questions that reveal where your team stands and what you must address this planning season.
 Note that this is the short version; our proprietary executive team assessment covers 20 elements of high-performance teams.
-Nevertheless, answering these fundamental questions will help you identify whether a lack of alignment or, worse, significant team dysfunction will cripple your strategy and budgeting process and your team’s success.
+Nevertheless, answering these fundamental questions will help you identify whether a lack of alignment or, worse, significant team dysfunction will cripple your strategy and budgeting process and your team’s success at the start of the year.

 The solution and its benefits